fhalab/SSMuLA/README.md

     - `fitness_landscape`: the folder containing csv files for the mutants and fitness values from the original sources
     - `scale2max`: the folder containing processed fitness csv files returned from the `process_all` function in the `SSMuLA.fitness_process_vis` module
 * Landscapes summarized in the table below and described in detail in the paper:

+It looks like the markdown table formatting might be broken due to extra spaces or lack of alignment.
+Here’s a fixed version of your table:

+markdown
+Copy code
+* Landscapes summarized in the table below and described in detail in the paper:

 | Landscape | PDB ID | Sites                  |
 |-----------|--------|------------------------|
 | ParD2     | 6X0A   | I61, L64, K80           |